rgitrepo/kubernetes-beginner-to-pro/docs/day7/namespace.md

 limits.memory           2Gi   16Gi
 ```

-This output shows the current usage and the maximum allowed resources for the namespace.
+This output shows the current usage and the maximum allowed resources for the namespace, helping to prevent resource contention.

 [Back to Top](#table-of-contents)